pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

         1. Print checkerboard pattern on paper.
         2. Place the checkerboard such that it can be visible in camera view.
-        3. Change parameters in the alvarCode/helpers/runCalibration.cpp file.
+        3. Change parameters of checkerboard in the alvarCode/helpers/runCalibration.cpp file.
         4. Compile
                 $ cd path/to/alvarCode/build
                 $ cmake ..